AshuJoshi/NovaSonicDemo/README.md

       * "Agent search for Diwali."
 (Wait for the placeholder, then the UI notification "Search complete...")
       * Then ask: "What were the agent search results for Diwali?" (to test cached result retrieval).

+## Usage (Chrome Extension Focus)

+1. Ensure the Backend Application (and A2A Server if testing `agentSearch`) is running.
+2. Click the "Nova Sonic S2S Extension" icon in your Chrome toolbar.
+This will open the application UI in the browser's side panel.
+3. In the side panel, click "Start" to begin the session.
+4. Grant microphone permission when prompted by the browser (for the extension).
+5. Speak into your microphone to interact.
+6. Select different voices for Nova Sonic using the dropdown.
+7.  **Try invoking tools:**
+    * "What's the weather in New York?"
+    * "Agent search for Diwali."
+(Wait for the placeholder, then the UI notification "Search complete...")
+    * Then ask: "What were the agent search results for Diwali?"
+    * Navigate to a webpage with an interesting image, then say: "Analyze this page image" or "Image analyzer, describe what you see."
+(Wait for placeholder, then UI notification...)
+    * Then ask: "What did the image analysis find?"

 ## Implementing New Tools

 This application is designed for easy extension with new tools.